The recent advent of 4K videos has apparently brought out the limitations of local storage, with cloud storage being the most viable option.

 If you are a video editor, you might already know that most of the video files contain raw footage which doesn't end up being used, but you still need to hold on to them, for ‘someday.'

-Well, the good news is, there are cloud storage services almost tailored for video files, and they are inexpensive too.
+Well, the good news is, there are file storage solutions almost tailored for video files, and they are inexpensive too.

-With zero knowledge policy, an end to end encryption, and smooth file syncing, Sync.com is clearly one of the best cloud storage services available for videos.
+With zero knowledge policy, an end to end encryption, and smooth file syncing, Sync.com is clearly one of the best cloud backup providers available for movies.

 Founded by Darius Antia and Thomas Savundra back in 2011, the main aim of the company is to provide secure cloud storage services to their customers.
-While other cloud storage services have full access to client data, Sync.com have no knowledge about what their customers save on the cloud.
+While other companies have full access to client data, Sync.com have no knowledge about what their customers save on the cloud.

 With a super sleek interface, Sync.com doesn’t bother its users with a lot of complicated options, and yet, advanced users can find all the major customization options in the Settings menu.